 The Old Way

-In today’s reality, it is increasing difficult to justify the costly $10,000 price tag of a weeklong Executive Leadership Training Course that has little ROI.
+In today’s reality, it is increasingly difficult to justify the costly $10,000 price tag of a weeklong Executive Leadership Training Course that has little ROI.

 The New Way

 Through executive coaching, I believe that sales executives will emerge as the winners in this very competitive and difficult economy.

 Now more than ever, they must harness the power of executive coaching to pump up their leadership.